mairegrant/mairegrant.github.io/_posts/2025-05-09-Friday-Podcasts.md

 ***So what have I been listening to this week?***
 - Ministry of Testing - This Week In Testing  *TWiT-89 Testers like to talk*
+- The Final Girls: A Horror Film Podcast - Machines 03 .
+Frankenstein and the origins of tech horror
+- The AI Daily Brief (Formerly the AI Breakdown): Artifical Intelligence News and Analysis - 7 Lessons for Enterprise AI

  https://open.spotify.com/episode/1c4bNXwSVHg125pqAtNG29?si=wnTPZz6mSQ6Q-gA0qzbzJQ